art-from-the-machine/Mantella/README.md

 ### RuntimeError('PytorchStreamReader failed reading zip archive: failed finding central directory')
 If an xVASynth voice model is corrupted, this error will display in MantellaSoftware/logging.log.
 Please re-download the voice model in this case.
 You may alternatively need to redownload xVASynth.

+### Loading voice model... xVASynth Error: ('Connection aborted.', RemoteDisconnected('Remote end closed connection without response'))
+If this xVASynth Error occurs after the "Loading voice model..." message (as can be seen in your MantellaSoftware/logging.log file), this is likely an issue with a corrupted voice model.
+Please try redownloading the model from https://www.nexusmods.com/skyrimspecialedition/mods/44184.
+If this does not resolve your issue, please share the text found in your xVASynth/server.log file on the Discord's #issues channel for further support.

 ### Voicelines are being displayed in Mantella.exe but are not being said in-game
 Try creating a save and then reloading that save.
 This ensures that the Mantella voice files get registered correctly